8 tips for hiring a summer nanny or sitter

 “Typically, families in need of summer nannies are searching for nannies with different qualifications, such as experience with older school-aged children, as opposed to infants and toddlers,” says Manon Doll-McGhee, founder of Nannies of Kansas City.
 “Candidates are also short-term as opposed to long-term and tend to be college students or teachers who have summers off.”

 Demand is also high in the summer.
-Remember, just about every other family with working parents and school-aged kids is facing the same dilemma as you.
+Remember, just about every other family with working parents and school-aged kids is facing the same summer child care dilemma as you.
 Add to that the simple fact that it’s summer, and everyone’s schedules are kind of all over the place, and you’ll understand why the task of finding a summer nanny or sitter can be challenging.

 It’s good to know what you’re up against, but it’s even better to be prepared with a game plan.
 And that’s what we’re here for!
 Follow these tips, and you’ll have a solid chance of finding a nanny to keep your kids happy and safe until back-to-school season — and maybe even next summer, too!